Openscapes/2021-sasi/README.md

 - **Times: 12-1:30 pm Pacific Time**
 - **Location: Remotely, via Zoom** (links in the Calendar invites)

-Agenda links below are only accessible to Cohort participants (*coming soon!*), as they are also an archive of our live google-docing.
+Agenda links below are only accessible to Cohort participants, as they are also an archive of our live notes.
 Please see <https://openscapes.org/series> for more detail and to view blank versions of the agendas.

 Date | Cohort Call Topics          | Resources
 ----| ------------------|----------------------